fredcommo/aCGH_viewer/README.md

 5. Merge segments shorter than a specified valie, in Kb
 6. Recenter the entire profile
 7. Rescale the y-axis
-8. Define the Gain/Loss and segment length thresholds to only display the relevant regions
+8. Define the Gain/Loss and segment length thresholds to only display the relevant regions.
+The 'Genes table' will be filtered, accordingly.
 9. Download the profile as it appears on the screen
 10. Download the gene values